A20Group/ngAuthMiddleware/README.md

 #### "with permission":

 Could set false or true, if set false you haven't connection with angular-permission else you have connected with angular-permission, if you dont set value by default set false.

+#### "permissionPropertyName":

+The response you receive from the server in which property the permissions are assigned. if 'withPermission' is true, it will be requirement.

 #### "rolePropertyName":